ilyaskurikhin/beesim/README.md

 code in default configuration, using the app.json config file in the /res directory.
 You can change the configuration file used with the `--cfg=<file>` argument.

+We have extended the configuration file to include new features, as well as to tweak previous features.

 ## Environment